minusInfinite/NuSkopeUsage-Rainmeter/README.md

 3) Open the file in Explorer to automatically import

 # Usage
-1) Load the NuskopeCombined skin, on first run this will prompt to enter your API Token.
-You can get this from https://members.nuskope.com.au/usage
-2) If you have a split usage plan you can also use NuskopeDownload and NuskopeUpload
+1) On Load the Skin should ask for you API Key.
+Get you Key from the members Area.
+2) If it doesn't, loading the Usage\NuskopeUsageV2.ini should do this.

+If you have any issues please let me know.

 Notes

-- The first time loading may show some old data, this will be refreshed in 60s if the script is functioning correctly.
-The Nuskope Usage API is polled every 15 minutes with the default skin configuration.
+- On entering the API key it my take a few moments to update the skin with data.
+It should update automatically after a few moments

-# To Do
+# Credits

- - Migrate the skin to use Lua rather than VBS
- - Look to make a dropout or a daily/monthly histogram meter
+Date functions for Lua from https://github.com/Tieske/date The Original Meter is based on BigPond - Internet Usage Meter by kanine (Whirlpool Forums) http://whrl.pl/RdeJE2

 minusInfinite